A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge: Challenges

 \subsection{Distributed Parallel Processing Support}

-Vector databases need to be scalable to handle large-scale vector data and queries that may exceed the capacity of a single machine.
-Therefore, vector databases need to support distributed parallel processing of vector data and queries across multiple computers or clusters.
+VDBs need to be scalable to handle large-scale vector data and queries that may exceed the capacity of a single machine.
+Therefore, VDBs need to support distributed parallel processing of vector data and queries across multiple computers or clusters.
 This involves challenges such as data partitioning, load balancing, fault tolerance, and consistency.